Today’s Wonder of the Day was inspired by Ainsley from , IL. Ainsley Wonders, “Why do we have to pay taxes? ” Thanks for WONDERing with us, Ainsley!

 Paying your taxes is considered a civic duty, although doing so is also a requirement of the law.
 If you do not pay your taxes, the government agency that oversees taxes — the Internal Revenue Service or IRS — will require you to pay your taxes or else face penalties, such as fines or going to jail.

-Tax money also helps to ensure the roads you travel on are safe and well-maintained.
+Tax money helps to ensure the roads you travel on are safe and well-maintained.
+Taxes fund public libraries and parks.
 Taxes are also used to fund many types of government programs that help the poor and less fortunate, as well as many schools!

 Each year when “tax day" rolls around, adults of all ages must report their income to the IRS, using special tax forms.
 There are many, many laws that set forth complicated rules about how much tax is owed and what kinds of special expenses can be used (“written off") to lower the amount of taxes you need to pay.